Skip to content

 Formalize Atlas as a multi-surface operating environment

-Playground, Data Extraction, Browse Nodes, and Manage Nodes should read as distinct but coherent app surfaces.
+Playground, Data Extraction, Browse Nodes, and Manage Nodes should become explicit product surfaces instead of loosely related workflows.

 PlannedMay 2026